 Unless the context indicates otherwise, the terms "we," "our," "ours," "us" and the "Company" refer to Era Group Inc. and its consolidated subsidiaries.
 "Era Group" refers to Era Group Inc., incorporated in 1999 in Delaware.
 "Common Stock" refers to the common stock, par value \$0.01 per share, of Era Group.
-The Company's fiscal year ended on December 31, 2016.
+The Company's fiscal year ended on December 31, 2017.

 We are one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the U.S., which is our primary area of operations.
 Our helicopters are primarily used to transport personnel to, from and between offshore oil and gas production platforms, drilling rigs and other installations.
-In the years ended December 31, 2016, 2015 and 2014, approximately 62%, 66% and 67%, respectively, of our total operating revenues were earned in the U.S. Gulf of Mexico.
-In the same periods, approximately 31%, 21% and 15%, respectively, of total operating revenues were earned in international locations.
-We currently have customers in Argentina, Brazil, Colombia, the Dominican Republic, India, Suriname and the United Kingdom.
+In the years ended December 31, 2017, 2016 and 2015, approximately 62%, 62% and 66%, respectively, of our total operating revenues were earned in the U.S. Gulf of Mexico.
+In the same periods, approximately 34%, 31% and 21%, respectively, of total operating revenues were earned in international locations.
+We currently have customers in Argentina, Brazil, Colombia, the Dominican Republic, India and Suriname.

 The primary users of our helicopter services are international, independent and major integrated oil and gas exploration, development and production companies.
-Our customers include Anadarko Petroleum Corporation ("Anadarko"), Petroleo Brasileiro S.A. ("Petrobras"), Williams Strategic Sourcing Company ("Williams"), and the Bureau of Safety and Environmental Enforcement ("BSEE"), a U.S. government agency.
-In the years ended December 31, 2016, 2015 and 2014, approximately 88%, 78% and 76%, respectively, of our operating revenues were derived from helicopter services, including emergency response search and rescue ("SAR") services, provided to customers primarily engaged in offshore oil and gas exploration, development and production activities.
+Our customers include Anadarko Petroleum Corporation ("Anadarko"), Petroleo Brasileiro S.A. ("Petrobras") and the Bureau of Safety and Environmental Enforcement ("BSEE"), a U.S. government agency.
+In the years ended December 31, 2017, 2016 and 2015, approximately 91%, 88% and 78%, respectively, of our operating revenues were derived from helicopter services, including emergency response services, provided to customers primarily engaged in offshore oil and gas exploration, development and production activities and U.S. government agencies that oversee these activities.
 Accordingly, our results of operations are, to a large extent, tied to the level of offshore exploration, development and production activity by oil and gas companies in the Americas, including the U.S. Gulf of Mexico and Brazil.
-In addition to serving the oil and gas industry, we provide air medical services, utility services to support firefighting, mining, power line and pipeline survey activities and Alaska flightseeing tours, among other activities.
-In 2016, we began to provide unmanned aerial solutions ("UAS") utilizing unmanned aerial vehicles and related sensory technologies for multiple applications such as inspections, surveys, mapping, imagery and construction and engineering to service numerous industries.
+In addition to serving the oil and gas industry, we provide utility services to support firefighting, mining, power line and pipeline survey activities, among other activities.

-In addition to operating helicopters, we also lease helicopters to third parties and foreign affiliates and, in some cases, provide services such as logistical and maintenance support, training and flight and maintenance crews in addition to the helicopters.
+We also lease helicopters to third parties and foreign affiliates and, in some cases, provide services such as logistical and maintenance support, training and flight and maintenance crews in addition to the helicopters.
 These third parties and affiliates in turn provide helicopter services to customers in their local markets, many of which include oil and gas exploration, development and production companies.
 Under these leasing arrangements, operational responsibility is typically assumed by the lessee, eliminating, in large part, the need to incur the investment costs for direct support infrastructure in the location the helicopters are utilized.

-In certain countries where we believe it is beneficial to access the local market for offshore helicopter support, we conduct our international operations through subsidiaries, strategic alliances with foreign partners or through entities structured as joint ventures with local shareholders.
+In certain countries where we believe it is beneficial to access the local market for offshore helicopter support, we conduct our operations through subsidiaries, strategic alliances with foreign partners or through entities structured as joint ventures with local shareholders.
 In Brazil, we hold a 50% economic and 20% voting interest in Aeróleo Taxi Aéreo S/A ("Aeróleo"), a helicopter transport service provider to the offshore oil and gas industry based in Rio de Janeiro, Brazil.
 Aeróleo is consolidated in our financial statements as it is a variable interest entity of which we are the primary beneficiary.
 In Colombia, we hold a 75% interest in Sicher Helicopters SAS ("Sicher"), a leading helicopter operator based in Bogota, Colombia with a strong presence in the existing onshore oil and gas market.
 Sicher is also consolidated in our financial statements.